GHAL - 200.266.445

 Facts[edit | edit source]

 In order to obtain a loan, the data subject provided false document to the bank.
-Once the bank realized the fraud, it cancelled the contract and inserted the data subject's details into two registries (IR and EVR) meant to protect and preserve the integrity of the financial system.
+Once the bank realized the fraud, it cancelled the contract and inserted the data subject's details into two registries (the Incident Register and the External Change Register) meant to protect and preserve the integrity of the financial system, for a maximum duration of 8 years.

 Before the Court of First Instance, the data subject asked the deletion of her personal data from the registries or alternatively to limit the duration of the registrations to one year, or a period to be determined by the Court.